v-pat/go-fiber-project-generator/README.md

 ## Features

-- Quickly generate a Go Fiber backend application with MySQL integration.
+- Quickly generate and download a Go Fiber backend application with MySQL integration.
 - Customizable template structure to fit your project needs.
 - Generates boilerplate code for models, routes, middleware, and database configurations.